 1. Athene Palace: Rosie Waldeck

 Rosie Waldeck was a German Jew born in a banking family (Rosa Goldschmidt).
-She later became Catholic and in 1939, an American.
+She later became Catholic and, in 1939, an American.

-For sure an intriguing novel and one of the best books about Romania, Athene Palace will draw your attention and will raise many questions.
+For sure, an intriguing novel and one of the best books about Romania, Athene Palace, will draw your attention and will raise many questions.

 2. In Europe’s Shadow – Robert Kaplan

 Robert Kaplan came for the first time in Romania in the 1970s, during the cold war.
 He was back then a young and enthusiastic journalist arriving in a Communist country located in the dark corner of Europe.
-Reflecting the mix of the Latin West and the Orthodox East, Kaplan considered Romania the key of understanding Eastern Europe.
-After this, there were other visits that followed: in the 1980s and 1990s and more recently in 2013 and 2014.
+Reflecting the mix of the Latin West and the Orthodox East, Kaplan considered Romania the key to understanding Eastern Europe.
+After this, there were other visits in the 1980s and 1990s and more recently in 2013 and 2014.

 Key personalities of Kaplan’s book

-The novel mentions many essential names for the history of our country, like Ion Antonescu, Hitler’s chief foreign officer during World War II and Nicolae Ceausescu, the most known Communist president in Romania.
+The novel mentions many essential names for the history of our country, like Ion Antonescu, Hitler’s chief foreign officer during World War II, and Nicolae Ceausescu, the most known Communist president in Romania.
 About this topic, Kaplan says that “if one thinks of Marxism-Leninism as a replacement for Orthodox Christianity, then Ceausescu’s relationship to his subjects, his style of public leadership, and the nature of the political system under him are vaguely similar to those of a Byzantine emperor.
 Communism is itself indirectly derived from Byzantium.”

-In 2013 and 2014, when Robert Kaplan returns to Romania, he finds the country changed, more “Westernized” and cosmopolitan, though still bearing the marks of the communist regime, struggling to finds its way “In Europe’s shadow”…
+In 2013 and 2014, when Robert Kaplan returns to Romania, he finds the country changed, more “Westernized” and cosmopolitan, though still bearing the marks of the communist regime, struggling to find its way “In Europe’s shadow”…

 3. Along the Enchanted Way – William Blacker